wchiquito/jj-for-everyone.github.io/src/describe.md

 That student probably won't waste time thinking about good commit descriptions.
 If in doubt, err on the side of good descriptions!

-You can change the description of the working copy by running\
+You can change the description of the working copy by running `jj describe`.
-`jj describe`.
 This command will open a text editor - which one depends on your environment.
 (Your EDITOR environment variable will be respected.)
 If you would like to use a specific editor, you can configure Jujutsu to do so.
-Let's say you would like to use [Visual Studio Code](https://code.visualstudio.com/), here's how you do it:
+Let's assume you want to use [Visual Studio Code](https://code.visualstudio.com/), here's how you do it:

 ```sh
 jj config set --user ui.editor "code --wait"